FinTP/fintp_connectors/README.md

 Installation
 -----
-See [Installation](https://github.com/FinTP/fintp_connectors/wiki/Installation) for steps required to install and configure the API.
+See [Installation](https://github.com/FinTP/fintp_connectors/wiki/Installation) for steps required to install and configure a connector.

 Contributing
 -----